asadtarki/quickshare/README.md

-# share files with quickshre
+# share files with quickshare